tkdblake93/odin-recipes/README.md

   Hard-coding the height values in the CSS would've prevented that consistency.

-- I applied `overflow-x: hidden;` on the body element to avoid side-scrolling on some devices.
+- I applied `overflow-x: hidden;` on the html element to avoid side-scrolling on some devices.

 - I tested all the different devices available in Google